chhavip/Git-Guide/README.md

 This is the user your commits and PR will be shown through.

-##Fork, Clone, Add, Commit and Push
+##Forking a Project and Making Changes
 In order to work on an existing project that is not owned by you, follow the following steps:

 1. `Fork` the project from the respective repository.
 This will redirect you to your fork of the project which is basically a copy of the original project but you are its owner.